heptarch/heptarch.github.io/drafts/demon.md

  detector, to probe what she affectionately terms the "blob".
- She eventually concludes that the blob is unimaginably large---at least several thousand yards in diameter---and floats a few yards "away" from Chancery House, in a direction that no lawyer, however sophisticated, could point to.
+ She eventually concludes that the blob is unimaginably large---at least several thousand yards in diameter---and floats a few yards "away" from Chancery House in a direction that no lawyer, however sophisticated, could point to.

 <!-- https://en.wikipedia.org/wiki/London_Pneumatic_Despatch_Company -->